 Pro-sA and +sA on the one hand and contra-sA and ‒sA on the other hand will be viewed as equal throughout this book.

 The terms will be explained in detail in the section 'Metapsychiatry”.

-Relative is basically created by the Absolute.
-The Relative
+Relative is created by the Absolute.
+The Relative is

-is subordinated to the Absolute.
-It has a relative meaning
+subordinate to the Absolute.
+It has a relative meaning in

 meaning and is first-rate, the Relative has a great variety